ChrisPenner/ChrisPenner.github.io/site/posts/traversals-for-batching.md

   pure text
 ```

-However, this approach still requires that the IDs you want to batch load are the focus of some Traversable instance; what if your structure contains a half-dozen different ID types?
+This approach does still require that the IDs you want to batch load are the focus of some Traversable instance.
+What if instead your structure contains a half-dozen different ID types, or is arranged such that it's not in the Traversable slot of your type parameters?
 Bitraversable can handle up to two parameters, but after that you're back to writing bespoke functions for your container types.

 For instance, how would we use this technique to batch load our `TermInfo` from the AST's `TermReference`s?